Ghee

 Health Benefits

-- Rich in fat-soluble vitamins (A, D, E, K2) essential for vision, bone health, and immune function
+- Rich in fat-soluble vitamins A, D, E, and K2 which support vision, bone health, and immune function

-- Contains butyric acid, a short-chain fatty acid that nourishes gut lining and supports digestive health
+- Contains butyric acid, a short-chain fatty acid that supports digestive health and gut microbiome

 Buying Guide